James White Could be a Cut Candidate During Patriots Training Camp - CLNS Media

 There are plenty of storylines to keep an eye on heading into Patriots training camp next week.
 There’s the potential Mac Jones year two leap, the offensive coordinator battle between Joe Judge and Matt Patricia, and so much more to wet your beak with as we enter the 2022 NFL season.

 Another storyline that fascinates me is how New England’s running back room is going to shake out.
-Backs Damien Harris and Rhamondre Stevenson were great last year, the team drafted rookies Kevin Harris and Pierre Strong, and – according to Mike Reiss of ESPN – James White is still “walking with what appeared to be an uncomfortable gait.”
+Backs Damien Harris and Rhamondre Stevenson were great last year, the team drafted rookies Kevin Harris and Pierre Strong Jr., and – according to Mike Reiss of ESPN – James White is still “walking with what appeared to be an uncomfortable gait.”

 White suffered a hip subluxation during week three against the Saints last year that ended his season.

-According to our gambling partners at BetOnline.ag, he has a chance to win the NFL’s Comeback Player of the Year, sitting at +5000 odds.
+According to our gambling partners at BetOnline.ag, he has a chance to win the NFL’s Comeback Player of the Year award, sitting at +5000 odds.
 It’s steep – but he’s listed.
 Here’s BetOnline’s top five:

 2022 NFL Comeback Player of the Year